PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac's face soured.
 "I was never young.

 "Look, kid, I'm not going to loan you a sword.
 But I do have an old mace I keep behind the counter, you know, in case of trouble.
 It's not much to look at, but it's always been lucky for me.
-I like to think it would be good luck ofr you.
+I like to think it would be good luck for you.
 Would you like to see it?"

 "Very much."